Rugby-Huge pay rise for CEO Sweeney as RFU post record loss

 Winter Olympics - Team GB Homecoming - Heathrow Airport, London, Britain - February 26, 2018 Bill Sweeney (CEO, BOA) during the press conference Action Images via Reuters/Peter Cziborra/ File Photo

-LONDON (Reuters) - Rugby Football Union chief executive Bill Sweeney received a pay rise of over 400,000 pounds even though the English governing body announced a record operating loss of 37.9 million pounds ($48 million) on Monday.
+LONDON (Reuters) -Rugby Football Union chief executive Bill Sweeney received a pay rise of over 400,000 pounds even though the English governing body announced a record operating loss of 37.9 million pounds ($48 million) on Monday.

 The annual report showed revenues of 175.2 million compared with 221.4m in the previous year, with investment in rugby at 96.1m and an operating loss of £37.9m (a drastic plunge from 4 million profit in the previous year).

-Sweeney was paid a total of 1.1 million pounds - an increase from 684,000 pounds - made up of a basic salary and bonus of 742,000 pounds as well as a payment of 358,000 pounds as part of a long-term incentive plan, making him the highest-paid CEO of a British sporting body.
+Sweeney was paid a total of 1.1 million pounds - an increase from 684,000 pounds - made up of a basic salary and bonus of 742,000 pounds as well as a payment of 358,000 pounds as part of a long-term incentive plan, making him currently the highest-paid CEO of a British sporting body.

-That will make uncomfortable reading for the around 40 people currently being made redundant by the RFU, the third major swathe of redundancies in the last six years.
+Sweeney's figures will make uncomfortable reading for the around 40 people currently being made redundant by the RFU, the third major swathe of redundancies in the last six years.

 Income from the new 100 million sponsorship deal with Allianz for naming rights of Twickenham Stadium did not feature in last year's accounts.